Scopes trial: Evolution and Butler Act

 In the mid-19th century, English naturalists Charles Darwin and Alfred Russel Wallace independently developed the theory that populations evolve over the course of generations through a process of natural selection, and that all life on earth is descended from a common ancestor.
 Their work was jointly published in 1858, and further expanded upon the following year in Darwin's book On the Origin of Species.
-As knowledge of the theory began to spread over the succeeding decades, many Christian denominations came to accept the theory, believing that the creation narrative in the Book of Genesis to be an allegory that was not intended to be interpreted literally.
+As knowledge of the theory began to spread over the succeeding decades, many Christian denominations came to accept the theory, believing the creation narrative in the Book of Genesis to be an allegory that was not intended to be interpreted literally.
 Nevertheless, a number of Christian groups came to reject the theory, believing that the Bible was inerrant and should be interpreted literally and that evolution implied that humans did not have a special place in the universe.
 Some were also critical of the applications of natural selection to sociology, economics, and politics, which became known as Social Darwinism.
 In the early 20th century, a schism known as the Fundamentalist–modernist controversy arose within American Protestant Christianity, especially Presbyterianism, in response to the cultural, scientific, and technological developments of the time.
 Fundamentalists insisted on the literal inerrancy of Scripture and rejected interpretations that contradicted biblical accounts, while modernists sought to reconcile faith with scientific advancements, including evolutionary theory.

 Tennessee State Representative John Washington Butler, a Tennessee farmer and head of the World Christian Fundamentals Association, lobbied state legislatures to pass anti-evolution laws.
 He introduced the Butler Act, which prohibited the teaching of human evolution in public schools in Tennessee.
 Butler later stated, "I didn't know anything about evolution ...
 I'd read in the papers that boys and girls were coming home from school and telling their fathers and mothers that the Bible was all nonsense."
 On March 21, 1925, Tennessee governor Austin Peay signed the bill to gain support among rural legislators, but believed the law would neither be enforced nor interfere with education in Tennessee schools.
 William Jennings Bryan, who had been campaigning against the teaching of evolution in public schools, thanked Peay enthusiastically for the bill, stating "The Christian parents of the state owe you a debt of gratitude for saving their children from the poisonous influence of an unproven hypothesis."
 In response, the American Civil Liberties Union (ACLU) financed a test case by offering to defend anyone accused of teaching the theory of evolution in defiance of the Butler Act.